In Depth Baby Product Reviews Led by a Pediatrician

 Considering comfort factors, we compare the foam support, fabric feel, the seat's design, the depth of the seat bottom and headrest, and the potential for napping.
 Some boosters offer denser padding, a cushy feel, softer fabric, or a steel frame.
 Boosters are tested side-by-side by adult testers and children for general comfort compared to the competition.
 After all, who knows booster comfort best?
 Tiny testers.

-The Peg Perego Viaggio Flex 120 earned the top score for comfort in our tests.
-This one has an adjustable headrest, back height, and side wings for comfort and to help ensure a great fit for kids of different sizes.
+The Peg Perego Viaggio Flex 120 and the NUna AACE earned the top scores for comfort in our tests.
+They both have an adjustable headrest and back height, but the Peg has adjustable side wings for comfort and to help ensure a great fit for kids of different sizes.
 It also has supportive padding and a headrest that offers a great napping design.

 There are several adjustments on the Peg that can make it more comfortable for kids of different sizes and needs.